 Where the land dipped into the horizon to the west, a stone cross peaked into the orange sky.
 A slate roof hugged into the curve of the coast; its adornment jutted up like a beacon towards the water.
 From the air, this small island had appeared uninhabited, but the whitewashed building was worth considering as shelter against the long winter night ahead.
 At the very least, it had a roof.

 She crawled to the edge of the copse and gazed across the other side of the expanse.
 In the distance to the east, a tall, square building dominated a ridge.
 A lone tower atop a mound at its base rose only half as high as the trees in Naturae, and cast a long, dark shadow towards the coastline.
 Centuries ago, the Vikings - invaders, and destroyers from even further North - proclaimed their dominion over these islands with castles and brochs.
 Aioffe’s mouth dried.
-Maybe some were still used by those who ruled here.
+Perhaps some were still used by those who ruled here.
 Stone constructs were so different to the treetop dwellings of her kind.
 The prospect of exploring them piqued her interest, despite her fear of discovery.

 “Perhaps don’t stray too close to them, then,” she muttered to herself.
 Entanglement with people - humans - would likely get her in more trouble.